• Skip to primary navigation

 Literacy Activities for Halloween: Read Alouds

-The best Halloween literacy activities for young children has to involve plenty of Halloween read alouds.
-These is no better way to promote early literacy skills than creating a literacy center full of books.
+The best Halloween literacy activities for young children have to involve plenty of Halloween read-alouds.
+There is no better way to promote early literacy skills than creating a literacy center full of books.
 Here are a few of my favorites for this fun season.

 The Spooky Wheels on the Bus